0x17/KCImageCollector/README.md

 KCImageCollector
 ================

 - Collect all thumbnail/image links from any board on Krautchan in a single HTML file.
-Run "KCImageCollector"-class for HTML "report".
+Run "BatchRunner"-class for HTML "report".
 - Now with GUI for on-demand loading and viewing of thumbnails.
 For efficient lurking.
-Run "ImageViewer"-class for GUI.
+Run "GuiRunner"-class for GUI.
     - Use left and right arrow keys for navigating to the previous or next thumbnail.
 	- Use down arrow key to save.
 	- Use escape key to quit.